Colvin Prize

 Stage 1 - Nomination

 Individuals are able to nominate eligible works or resources using the online form below.
 You do not need to be a member to nominate, and authors may self-nominate if they wish.
-Nominations close on 1 May 2023
+Nominations close 6 May 2025.

 Stage 2 - Longlist Submission

-Authors of nominated titles are invited to submit their work to a longlist for initial assessment by the judging panel, as soon as possible following nomination.
+Authors of nominated titles are invited to submit their work to a longlist for initial assessment by the judging panel.

 Stage 4 - Award and Commendations

 The judging panel will assess the shortlisted works and decide on a winner and any special commendations.
-All shortlisted entrants will be invited to our Annual Awards Ceremony, where the winner will be announced.
+The winner will be announced at our Awards Ceremony in late 2025.